Republicanism in New Zealand: Cost

 Supporters of the monarchy have argued that it costs New Zealand taxpayers only a small outlay for royal engagements and tours, and the modest expenses of the governor-general's establishment.
 They state "[t]his figure is about one dollar per person per year", about $4.3 million per annum.
-An analysis by New Zealand Republic in 2010 claimed the office of governor-general cost New Zealand taxpayers about $7.6 million in ongoing costs.
+An analysis by New Zealand Republic in 2010 wrote that the office of governor-general cost New Zealand taxpayers about $7.6 million in ongoing costs.
 They compared this cost to the president of Ireland, a head of state of a country with a similar population size, who cost €3.4 million – NZ$6 million on the exchange rate at the time.
-Monarchy New Zealand accused the republic supporters of arbitrarily inflating the costs on the governor-general, pointing out the Irish President's cost was closer to NZ$12.8 million once the extra costs were included.
+Monarchy New Zealand said that republicanism supporters arbitrarily inflated the costs on the governor-general, instead stating that the Irish President's cost was closer to NZ$12.8 million once the extra costs were included.

 Public opinion

 As of 2010, the New Zealand public were generally in favour of the retention of the monarchy, with polls showing it to have between 50 and 70 per cent support.
 Polls indicate that many New Zealanders see the monarchy as being of little day-to-day relevance; a One News/Colmar Brunton poll in 2002 found that 58 per cent of the population believed the monarchy has little or no relevance to their lives.
 National Business Review poll in 2004 found 57 per cent of respondents believed New Zealand would become a republic "in the future".

 The institution still enjoys the support of New Zealanders, particularly those born before World War II.
 Some show a majority of younger New Zealanders support a republic.
 With the approval of the current monarch, and the position of the Treaty of Waitangi under a republic remaining a concern to Māori and other New Zealanders alike, as well as the question of what constitutional form a republic might take unresolved, support for becoming a republic is still the view of around a third to 40 per cent of the population.
 On 21 April 2008, New Zealand Republic released a poll of New Zealanders showing 43 per cent support the monarchy should the Prince of Wales become King of New Zealand, and 41 per cent support a republic under the same scenario.
 A poll by The New Zealand Herald in January 2010, before a visit by Prince William to the country found 33.3 per cent wanted The Prince of Wales to be the next monarch, with 30.2 per cent favouring Prince William.
 29.4 per cent of respondents preferred a republic in the event Elizabeth II died or abdicated.

 An October 2011 survey of 500 business professionals asked "What Is Your Level Of Support For New Zealand Becoming A Republic?".
 27 per cent said not at all, 24 per cent said somewhat opposed, 23.1 per cent were neutral, 14.8 per cent said moderately in favour and 11.1 per cent said strongly in favour.